tommyrot/superseriousstats/README.md

 Installation
 ============

 The following five steps quickly go over setting up superseriousstats with full functionality.
-For more detailed notes be sure to check out [FAQ.md](FAQ.md).
+For more detailed notes be sure to [check out the FAQ](FAQ.md).

-First, clone or download the git repository (green button) to a place on your machine which we will call `$repo` from here on.
+First, clone or download the git repository (green button) to a place on your machine which we will call `$repo` from here on out.

 1 - Logs
 --------